Matt Vasgersian: Los Angeles Angels

 On March 11, 2021, it was announced that Vasgersian would become the new play-by-play voice for the Los Angeles Angels' telecasts on Bally Sports West, taking over for former broadcaster Victor Rojas who left to pursue a front-office career.
 He joined a three-man booth with José Mota and Mark Gubicza, while continuing his roles on MLB Network.
 Daron Sutton was selected as the backup play-by-play announcer for games Vasgersian was unable to call due to his obligations to the national networks.
 Sutton was replaced by Rich Waltz as Vasgersian's backup midway through the 2021 season.

 Vasgersian returned to the Angels' booth for the 2022 season alongside Gubicza and new sideline reporter Erica Weston with more availability due to his October 2021 departure from ESPN.
-As a result, Waltz was relieved of his secondary play-by-play duties and Angels Live host Patrick O'Neal would call games in Vasgersian's future MLB Network-related absences.
+As a result, Waltz was relieved of his secondary play-by-play duties and Angels Live host Patrick O'Neal called games in Vasgersian's future MLB Network-related absences.
 Vasgersian called most of his Angels broadcasts remotely from the MLB Network studios in Secaucus, New Jersey, as he did in 2021.

-For the 2023 season, Vasgersian was replaced as lead play-by-play commentator by Wayne Randazzo, with Vasgersian demoted to a secondary play-by-play role.
+For the 2023 season, Vasgersian was replaced as lead play-by-play commentator by Wayne Randazzo, with Vasgersian moved to a secondary play-by-play role due to his work with MLB Network.